mozaik-association/mozaik/docs/Contacts Module.md

 ## Access Rules

-This fonctionnality allow you to transform a conctatc who is working for the organizatoin into a user of Mozaik.
-He is given an ID, a role and an internal instance.
+Thanks to this fonctionnality you can transform a contact who is working for the organization into a user of Mozaik.
+He is given an login, a role and an internal instance.

 !!! abstract "The goal of access rules"